Macau Power Station

 The Macau Power Station (CMC; 澳門發電廠 (澳门发电厂, Àomén Fādiànchǎng), Central Térmica de Macau) was a gas and diesel-fired power station in Nossa Senhora de Fátima, Macau, China.
 Commissioned in 1973 for its first two units, it was the first power station in Macau.
 It was decommissioned in 2016.

 History

 The power plant was originally developed by Macao Electric Lighting Co., Ltd. (MELCO) in the early 1900s.
 The plant was then operated by the company.
-There are give unused diesel generators at the plant commissioned between 1964-1971.
+There are give unused diesel generators at the plant commissioned between 1964 and 1971.

 The existing first two units of gas turbine of CMC was commissioned in 1973 with a total capacity of 30.2 MW.
 In 1983, four units of diesel fuel turbine were added to the power station, adding another 34 MW to the plant, which made the total installed capacity of CMC became 64.2 MW.

 In 1985, Companhia de Electricidade de Macau (CEM) took over the operation of the plant from MELCO.